 Fake New Jersey Oil Well

-There would be no New Jersey oil boom, despite capers to launch one after the Steelman family of Millville decided to expand from real estate into oil exploration business on their farm in Cumberland County.
+There would be no East Coast oil boom, despite enthusiastic promotions of a fake New Jersey oil well after a family in Millville decided to expand from real estate into oil exploration business on their farm in Cumberland County.

 As early as August 1916, a West Coast newspaper covered the unusual attempt to find oil East Coast oil.
 “Lewis Steelman, the man who has been prospecting for oil near Millville, N.J., for some time, has begun active work to locate an oil well and he confidently expects to strike the fluid,” reported California’s Santa Ana Register.